Skip to Content

 We remove the carbon our cards produce from the atmosphere

-That includes emissions associated with our debit cards and wider payment processing from last year, and from now on.
-Which means those elements of our business are carbon neutral.
+That includes emissions associated with our debit cards and wider payment processing.

 This means we either remove or offset the emissions we generate as a business.
-As a technology company, 99% of our carbon footprint comes from our suppliers (what’s known as ‘scope 3’ emissions).
+As a technology company, 98.3% of our carbon footprint comes from our supply chain (our Scope 3 emissions).
 So to achieve our goal, we have to take responsibility for the emissions our supply chain generates too.

 These are all the emissions associated with issuing your debit card, and letting you spend with it.
 So when you tap to pay for a tube journey, or order a new top online, all of the energy needed to process that transaction generates carbon emissions.

-This year we purchased carbon removals to cover the emissions from our debit cards and the spending on them from 2021
+We purchase carbon removals to cover the emissions from our debit cards and the spending on them.

-That’s the equivalent of removing 1,265tCO2e from the atmosphere.
-We’re purchasing reforestation removals in Kenya, from The International Small Group and Tree Planting Programme - TIST.
-This project has been carefully assessed by Watershed, to ensure that it is of the highest quality and impact.
+We’re purchasing high quality carbon removals such as reforestation removals.
+The projects our removals fund have been carefully assessed by Watershed, to ensure that it is of the highest quality and impact.

 This doesn’t cover the emissions associated with what our customers are buying.
 But it covers the carbon emissions associated with making that payment.